 During the webinar, we’ll provide a broad overview of the program and share our expectations of applications and the required data tables for the upcoming May 21 receipt date.

-To access the webinar, visit the WebEx Meeting page and enter the meeting number 624 352 823 and the password GRISET32.
+To access the webinar, visit the WebEx Meeting page (link no longer available) and enter the meeting number 624 352 823 and the password GRISET32.
 If you’re unable to attend online, you can join by phone by calling 1-650-479-3208 from anywhere in the United States or Canada and entering the meeting number above.

 NIGMS Staff Participating in the March 26 Webinar: